In entertainment and advertising, successful videos include elements that evoke emotion and create empathy.

 The music in your video, whether it’s a song or an instrumental piece, has a huge impact on how people perceive the tone of your video.
 The same clip can feel happy or sad depending on the tune you pair it with.

-Consider this commercial from Apple about their retina display laptops.
-The upbeat, whimsical song that plays in the background makes the video’s shots of people running feel energetic.
+Consider this Apple iPad Mini introduction video.
+The upbeat, rowdy song that plays in the background makes the video’s shots feel energetic.

-However, the video could have felt a bit scary and threatening if the shots of running people had been played with an ominous piece of music.
+However, the video could have felt a bit rushed and inconsistent if the shots at regular and fast speed had been played without music.

 A 2009 study from the University of London confirms that music affects how we see visuals.
 Participants of the study listened to music before seeing an image, and the researchers found that the music heightened the perceived emotion of the visual.
 For example, sad music playing before seeing a neutral image would make the visual seem sad, while happy music playing before a happy image would heighten the elated feeling of the visual.